 At this point, Edea actually joins the party as a guest!
 Thanks to Rinoa being unconscious during all our unwanted grinding, but still counting towards the party average, Edea ended up level-averaged to be in the low 20s.
-What with her being a guest, she seemed like a waste of EXP to bring her in the active party, but I decided to take her when Kyle said we’d be able to use the Limit Break she used to take out Squall at the end of Disc 1.
+What with her being a guest, it seemed like it would be a waste of EXP to bring her in the active party, but I decided to take her when Kyle said we’d be able to use the Limit Break she used to take out Squall at the end of Disc 1.
 Thankfully, you only have a short dungeon to play with her / waste EXP on her (assuming you don’t go wandering off in the other direction, I don’t know if that’s possible), so it’s not much harm.

 You have to walk back to Rinoa manually, the first of two times during this play session that the game expects you to check on Rinoa without actually prompting you to do so?
 This first one at least leads off from a scene where Squall was thinking about Rinoa, so I can sort of understand in hindsight, but the second is “very 1986,” if you follow me.
 But I’m getting ahead of myself.
 While visiting Rinoa, Squall collapses into a Laguna flashback.

 When we regained control in Disc 3, Squall had been up and about for hours or days and the game wasn’t going to give us any explanation for the missing time.
 FFVIII, do you… have to do this bullshit?
 We shouldn’t have to learn things that Squall learned during our play period a second time, second-hand.
 It feels like flourish for no purpose, if you follow me.